Tutorial: Create a custom language model

 Once your language data is ready, click “Language Models” from the “Menu” drop-down menu to start the process of custom language model creation.
 This page contains a table called “Language Models” with your current custom language models.
 If you have not yet created any custom language models, the table will be empty.
 The current locale is reflected in the table title.
 If you would like to create a language model for a different language, click on “Change Locale”.
 Additional information on supported languages can be found in the section on Changing Locale.
 To create a new model, click the “Create New” link below the table title.

 As with the acoustic model creation, you can optionally choose to perform offline testing of your new model when the processing is complete.
-Note that because this is an evaluation of the speech-to-text performance, offline testing requires an acoustic data set.
+Because this is an evaluation of the speech-to-text performance, offline testing requires an acoustic data set.

 To perform offline testing of your language model, select the check box next to “Offline Testing”.
 Then select an acoustic model from the drop-down menu.
 If you have not created any custom acoustic models, the Microsoft base acoustic models will be the only model in the menu.
 In case you have picked a conversational LM base model, you need to use a conversational AM here.
 In case you use a search and dictate LM model, you have to select a search and dictate AM model.